Adam Duvall Preview, Player Props: Red Sox vs. Astros

 Adam Duvall At The Plate

-- Duvall will look to extend his seven-game hitting streak.
-He's batting .450 with three homers in his last outings.
+- Duvall will look to extend his eight-game hitting streak.
+He's batting .421 with three homers in his last outings.

-- Duvall has reached base via a hit in 40 games this year (of 66 played), and had multiple hits in 19 of those games.

-- Duvall has an RBI in 28 of 66 games this season, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in six contests.
+- Duvall has an RBI in 29 of 67 games this season, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.